tropo/usb-pack/README.txt

 		// Yup, that's it!
 		?>

+Also included here is Phono - Tropo's jquery plugin that turns any browser into a phone and IM client.
+Phono is open source and we've included both sample applications and the source code of the core components.

 To use these samples, you'll need a Tropo account.
 Tropo is 100% free for developer usage, and you only start to pay when you move your application into production.
 Sign up at http://tropo.com/